 The Fund seeks to achieve its objective by investing principally in a portfolio of fixed and floating-rate debt securities and debt obligations issued by government and government-related issuers, and/or corporate entities located throughout Asia.
 The Fund may also purchase debt obligations issued by supranational entities organised or supported by several national governments, such as the International Bank for Reconstruction and Development or the European Investment Bank.
 The Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
 These financial derivative instruments may be either dealt on regulated markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including those on government securities), as well as options.
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
 The Fund may also, in accordance with the investment restrictions, invest in securities linked to assets or currencies of any Asian country or deriving its value from another security.
 The Fund may also purchase mortgage- and asset-backed securities and convertible bonds.
-The Fund may purchase fixed income securities and non-investment grade debt securities issued by Asian issuers including securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
+The Fund may invest in investment-grade and non-investment grade debt securities issued by Asian issuers including securities in default.
+The Fund may purchase fixed income securities and debt obligations denominated in any currency and it may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
 The Fund may also participate in mortgage dollar roll transactions.